sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/07_deploy_chatkit/readme.md

 ## 🎓 Learning Outcomes Assessment

-By the end of this session, you should be able to:
+By the end of this class session, you should understand:

-**Knowledge:**
+**Knowledge (During Class):**
+- [ ] What ChatKit is and why it's valuable for deploying AI agents
+- [ ] The difference between ChatKit, Agent Builder, and AgentKit
-- [ ] Explain how Agent Builder, ChatKit Studio, and ChatKit App work together
+- [ ] How Agent Builder, ChatKit Studio, and ChatKit App work together
-- [ ] Describe what a Workflow ID is and why it's important
+- [ ] What a Workflow ID is and why it's critical for deployment
+- [ ] The complete workflow: Deploy → Configure → Design → Deploy to Vercel
+- [ ] Two methods for integrating ChatKit Studio configuration (Direct Paste vs Config Mapping)
+- [ ] How to set up environment variables securely
+- [ ] Why domain allowlist configuration is important for security

+**After Class - Implementation Tasks:**
-- [ ] List the steps to deploy an agent and get a Workflow ID
+- [ ] Deploy an agent from Agent Builder and get a Workflow ID
-- [ ] Understand how multi-agent routing works in practice

-**Skills:**
-- [ ] Deploy an agent from Agent Builder
+- [ ] Clone and configure the ChatKit starter app locally
-- [ ] Design a chat interface using ChatKit Studio
+- [ ] Design a chat interface using ChatKit Studio Playground
-- [ ] Clone and configure the ChatKit starter app
+- [ ] Integrate ChatKit Studio configuration into your code
-- [ ] Run the app locally and test it
+- [ ] Run the app locally with `npm run dev` and verify it works
-- [ ] Deploy to Vercel or Netlify
+- [ ] Deploy to Vercel using Dashboard or CLI method

-**Practical Application:**
-- [ ] Take your Session 6 multi-agent system and deploy it
-- [ ] Create a custom UI with your branding
+- [ ] Add your domain to OpenAI's security allowlist
-- [ ] Share a working prototype with pilot testers
+- [ ] Share your live app with pilot testers and gather feedback
-- [ ] Collect feedback and iterate

 ---